-Russian-Australian pianist Nadia Koudasheva is an active soloist, chamber musician, accompanist and teacher who has performed in Australia, Russia and a number of European countries.
+Russian-Australian pianist Nadia Koudasheva is an active soloist, chamber musician, accompanist and teacher who has performed in Australia, Russia, a number of European countries, Canada, and China.

-Venues that Nadia has performed at include the Sydney Opera House Concert Hall, Moscow State Conservatory (Myaskovsky Hall), City Recital Hall Sydney, Freiburg Kaisersaal (Germany), Moscow Prokofiev Museum, Pavlovsk Estate (St Petersburg, Russia), Government House (Sydney), Theme and Variations Showroom (Sydney) as well as in Portugal, Estonia, Belgium, Italy, and numerous Australian cities (including Adelaide, Brisbane and Melbourne).
-Nadia has played for many music organisations such as the Friends of Sydney International Piano Competition, Peninsula, Killara, Hunters Hill, Macarthur and Roseville Music Clubs, Steinway and Sons historic piano exhibition at Angel Place, the Sydney Chamber Music Festival Masterclasses.
+Venues that Nadia has performed at include the Sydney Opera House Concert Hall, St Martin in the Fields (London), Moscow State Conservatory (Myaskovsky Hall), City Recital Hall Sydney, Freiburg Kaisersaal (Germany), Moscow Prokofiev Museum, Pavlovsk Estate (St Petersburg, Russia), Government House (Sydney), Theme and Variations Showroom (Sydney) as well as in Portugal, Estonia, Belgium, Italy, China, and numerous Australian cities (including Adelaide, Brisbane and Melbourne).
+Nadia has played for many music organisations such as the Friends of Sydney International Piano Competition, the Federated Music Clubs, and Steinway and Sons.

-After graduating with First Class Honours from the Sydney Conservatorium under the guidance of Phillip Shovk, Nadia furthered her studies at the Moscow State Conservatory.
-Currently Nadia is undertaking her Doctor of Musical Arts degree in Sydney, during which she is exploring Russian polyphonic technique, the contextualisation of Bach transcriptions and their applications in pedagogy and performance (supervisor Dr David Larkin).
+After graduating with First Class Honours from the Sydney Conservatorium under the guidance of Phillip Shovk, Nadia furthered her studies at the Moscow State Conservatory as part of an extension course (stazhyrovka).
+Currently Nadia is undertaking her Doctor of Musical Arts degree in Sydney, during which she is exploring techniques of polyphonic analysis by studying transcriptions of works of J. S. Bach by Russian/Soviet pianists (supervisors Dr David Larkin and Phillip Shovk).

 Performing S. Rachmaninov’s Piano Concerto No 2, Nadia became a prizewinner at the XVI Moscow International Festival of Young Soloists.
 She has also played at the International Piano Festival in Italy, The International Piano Academy Freiburg/Freiburg Pianofest (Germany), the ANAM Piano!
 Festival and the Alion Baltic International Festival.